singhnupur1981/Healthcare-Insurance-Claims-Cost-Analysis/README.md

 ## 📌 Project Objective

-To analyze a healthcare insurance dataset and draw insights about claim amounts, patient demographics, chronic illness impact, and regional differences using data visualization and statistical analysis.
+Analyzing a healthcare insurance dataset and then drawing insights for the claim amounts, patient demographics, chronic illness impact and regional differences using data visualization and statistical analysis.

 ---